Rising Damp Treatment

 Our experts recommend using salt retardant plaster so that you can paint or wallpaper the wall with peace of mind knowing that the active additive will resist any residual salts while enabling the wall to breathe and allow the passage of water vapour.

-The most promintent damp problem on external walls is penetrating damp.
+The most prominent damp problem on external walls is penetrating damp.
 This type of damp wall is usually caused by heavy rain and faulty guttering or downpipes.
-Penetrating damp will show as stains on the brickwork and masonary and moss or other plants growing on the exterior of the building.
+Penetrating damp will show as stains on the brickwork and masonry and moss or other plants growing on the exterior of the building.

 Rising damp will often show on exterior damp walls too.
 Rising damp will create tidemarks on the external damp wall in a similar manner to the staining it will cause on the inside.
 You may also be able to see salts that have been present either in groundwater and moss growth on exterior walls suffering from rising damp.